top of page

 Home Self Care Struggle

 My local hospital provided monthly IVIG Privigen infusions in their Oncology centre.
-An armchair style infusion chair is provided accompanied with an IV bag and solutions and an infusion pump monitor; this is a portable machine on a stand with its clickety-clack rhythmic beat set to an adjustable programmed flow rate by nursing staff.
+For people unfamiliar in the setting.
+A comfortable armchair style infusion chair is provided accompanied with an IV bag and solutions and an infusion pump monitor; this is a portable machine on a stand with its clickety-clack rhythmic beat set to an adjustable programmed flow rate by nursing staff.
 In due course the old iv pumps were replaced with new silent models.
-Oncology staff offer patients freshly cut sandwiches and a choice of cold or hot drinks such as tea or coffee.
+Oncology staff offer patients freshly cut sandwiches and a choice of cold or hot drinks such as juice, tea or coffee.
 Staff occasionally tempt people with scones and fresh cream.
-Initially during my first local infusion appointments I was just grateful to hold a hot beverage in one hand and open the lid of a sandwich pack.
+Initially during my first local infusion appointments I was just grateful to hold a hot beverage in two hands and open the lid of a small plastic sandwich pack.
 I remembered my repeated failed frustrating attempts just a few months previously.
+One infusion day coincided with my approaching birthday.
+No need to change dates.
+I viewed it as just another day.
+No cake or candles for me.

 All infusions are carried out in the same wards, with the same familiar nursing staff and the same infusion method my wife received for cancer chemo treatment.
 The same familiar medical equipment.
 Two years on.
 Here I am.
 Surrounded by everything I wanted to forget.
 In my mind cancer kills and CIDP cripples.
 Me, a distressed witness of prior circumstance.
 I was back in the same environment and building.
 I reminded myself it's all for the best and left it at that.
 Accepting the hard physical and mental health challenges that I knew lay ahead.